ibm-cloud-docs/databases-for-postgresql/howto-provisioning.md

 * `key_protect_key` - A CRN that references a Key Protect key, which is then used for disk encryption.
 * `members_memory_allocation_mb` -  Total amount of memory to be shared between the database members within the database.
 For example, if the value is "4096" then the two database members get 4 GB of RAM between them, giving 2 GB of RAM per member.
 If omitted, the default value is used; "2048".
 * `members_disk_allocation_mb` - Total amount of disk to be shared between the database members within the database.
 For example, if the value is "20480" then the two database members get 20 GB of disk between them, giving 10 GB of disk per member.
 If omitted, the default value is used; "10240".
+* `service-endpoints` - Selects the types [Service Endpoints](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-service-endpoints) supported on your deployment.
+Options are `public`, `private`, or `public-and-private`.
+If omitted, the default is `public`.